GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 One way to do that is  to create an additional dimension for your key that represents the measurement goal type.

-Using our earlier example above, this measurement goal type would have two different possible values:
+Using our earlier example, this measurement goal type would have two different possible values:

 -   **Purchase count** is the first type of measurement goal.
 -   **Purchase value** is the second type of measurement goal.

-{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/zQd4wqRbOHItpONWUzR2.png", alt="ALT_TEXT_HERE", width="800", height="700" %}
+{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/XRPniBSgCLLe0UEDB9Yt.png", alt="Measurement goals and measurement goal types.", width="465", height="331" %}

 If you had _n_ measurement goals, the measurement goal type would have _n_ different types of values.